Hamuko/anifunnel/README.md

 Note that webhooks require a Plex Pass subscription.

+### Multi-season shows

+By default, anifunnel does not process episodes beyond the first season of a show.
+This is intentionally done as concatenating multiple different Anilist entries into a single Plex entry will reduce the likelihood that matching will succeed.
+If you want to enable multi-season matching anyways, you can use the `--multi-season` flag.
+Doing so will cause anifunnel to ignore Plex season numbers.

 ## Disclaimer

 This project is not associated or affiliated with Plex or Anilist in any way or form.